JeanCruzC/schedules/README.md

 ## JSON Template

-The **JEAN Personalizado** sidebar allows loading a configuration template in JSON format.
-Upload a file through the *Plantilla JSON* control to pre-fill all shift parameters and hide the sliders.
+The **JEAN Personalizado** sidebar requires a configuration template in JSON format.
+Upload your file via the *Plantilla JSON* control.
+Once loaded, the sliders disappear and the shift rules are taken from the JSON data.

 Example `shift_config_template.json`: